Mid-Twentieth Century Women Crime Writers

 Evelyn Piper

 Merriam Modell published several short stories that appeared in The New Yorker and two novels, all examining women and the angst surrounding domestic situations.
-Then under the pseudonym Evelyn Piper, she began publishing pulp thrillers that gained her the title Queen of Domestic Suspense.
+Then, under the pseudonym Evelyn Piper, she began publishing pulp thrillers that earned her the title Queen of Domestic Suspense.
 Her first novel as Evelyn Piper, The Innocent (1949), was a finalist for the Edgar Award, but she’s most famous for Bunny Lake Is Missing (1957).
-Otto Preminger directed the 1965 film starring Carol Lynley and Laurence Olivier with Noel Coward playing the creepiest landlord imaginable.
-While retaining the central plot, Preminger instilled massive changes to character motivations, story location, even radically altering how the resolution plays out.
+Otto Preminger directed the 1965 film starring Carol Lynley and Laurence Olivier, with Noel Coward playing the creepiest landlord imaginable.
+While retaining the central plot, Preminger massively changed character motivations, story location, and even radically altered how the resolution plays out.
 I highly recommend both the novel and film.
 Students should never think they’re taking shortcuts by watching the film only.
 Their instructors will have no trouble knowing.

 Gypsy Rose Lee